 The FCC conducts broadband speed tests to measure how much data per second passes between a consumer's computer and the internet.
 As of August of 2012, the standard deviation of Internet speeds across Internet Service Providers (ISPs) was 12.2 percent.
 Suppose a sample of 15 ISPs is taken, and the standard deviation is 13.2.
 An analyst claims that the standard deviation of speeds is more than what was reported.
 State the null and alternative hypotheses, compute the degrees of freedom, the test statistic, sketch the graph of the distribution and mark the area associated with the level of confidence, and draw a conclusion.
 Test at the 1% significance level

-This page titled 11.3: Test of a Single Variance is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.
+11.2: Test of a Single Variance is shared under a not declared license and was authored, remixed, and/or curated by LibreTexts.